Biography: Brian O'Neill (multi-percussionist, composer, bandleader)

 “…incredible arrangements, musicianship and artistic direction…the only thing better than hearing the record would be seeing this group live.…”Frank Alkyer, DOWNBEAT

 Brian O’Neill is a versatile multi-percussionist, drummer and composer based in Boston who has performed at The Montreal Jazz Festival, The Kennedy Center, and Carnegie Hall among others.
 A “percussion master and musical polymath” (Boston Phoenix), Brian performs regularly in a wide variety of musical contexts including jazz, classical, world music, and theatre.
 In addition to freelancing, he leads Mr. Ho’s Orchestrotica, which performs original global jazz and chamber music as well as the lost music of Esquivel (“deliciously entertaining”Wall Street Journal).
-Brian has also performed with Portland Symphony, Albany Symphony, Boston Modern Orchestra, Kristin Chenoweth, Donna Summer, the national tour of Motown the Musical, and is regularly heard at North Shore Music Theatre.
+Brian also performs with North Shore Music Theatre, Portland Symphony, Albany Symphony, and Boston Modern Orchestra Project.
+He has also played percussion for internationally known artists including Kristin Chenoweth, Donna Summer, and the US tours of Motown the Musical and Anastasia.
 Follow Brian at crashandboom.com or on Twitter/Instagram (@orchestrotica).

 Brian O’Neill is a versatile multi-percussionist, drummer and composer based in Boston, MA.
 A “percussion master and musical polymath” (Boston Phoenix), Brian performs regularly in a wide variety of musical contexts including western classical orchestras, musical theatre, jazz groups, and world music ensembles.
 Brian is also the Artistic Director of Mr. Ho’s Orchestrotica, the internationally acclaimed dual-ensemble that includes two incomparable ensembles: the world’s only Esquivel Megaband performing Brian’s transcriptions of Juan Garcia Esquivel’s lost space-age pop music (“deliciously entertaining”Wall Street Journal), and a "global jazz and exotic chamber music quintet" that interprets Brian’s original compositions and radical adaptations of classical works (“engagingly unique”Boston Globe).
 The Orchestrotica has released three albums to international acclaim including a “four star” review from the Sunday London Times, and two “Top 10 Albums of the Year” awards from the Huffington Post.
 AllAboutJazz once said, “O’Neill may be, in the long run, a better exoticist than [John] Zorn,” and his music has been featured in film and on stages in Canada, Mexico, Germany, and across the United States.